Spontaneous scalarization

-\textcite{Damour:1996ke} were the first to study slowly rotating scalarized \ns{s} to leading order in rotation frequency, ${\mathcal O} (\Omega)$, using the formalism of~\textcite{Hartle:1967he,Hartle:1968si}, which allowed them to calculate the \ns moment of inertia (also see \textcite{Sotani:2012eb}).
+\textcite{Damour:1996ke} were the first to study slowly rotating scalarized \ns{s} to leading order in rotation frequency ${\mathcal O} (\Omega)$ using the formalism of~\textcite{Hartle:1967he,Hartle:1968si}, which allowed them to calculate the \ns moment of inertia; see also \textcite{Sotani:2012eb}.
 It is interesting that in this case there is an exact analytical solution for the \ns exterior~\cite{Damour:1996ke}.
-Static and slowly-rotating \ns{s} for a wide range of realistic \EOS{s}, including examples with hyperons or quark matter, were considered in \textcite{Motahar:2017blm}.
-The extension to second order in the rotational frequency, ${\mathcal O} (\Omega^2)$, was made in \textcite{Pani:2014jra}, which allowed to calculate rotational corrections to star's radius and mass, and also its quadrupole moment.
+Static and slowly rotating \ns{s} for a wide range of realistic \EOS{s}, including examples with hyperons or quark matter, were considered by \textcite{Motahar:2017blm}.
+The extension to second order in the rotational frequency ${\mathcal O} (\Omega^2)$ was made by \textcite{Pani:2014jra}, who used the extension to calculate rotational corrections to the stellar radius and mass, and also its quadrupole moment.

 Rapidly uniformly rotating scalarized stars, without approximation, were obtained by \textcite{Doneva:2013qva}.
-They showed that, for a fixed $\beta_0$, the maximum deviation from \gr that is achieved at the mass-shedding limit is considerably larger compared to the static case, and the range of central energy densities where scalarization is possible is significantly broadened.
-This can be seen in Fig.~\ref{fig:DEF_NS_RNS} where sequences of static scalarized \ns{s} are compared to \ns{s} rotating at the Kepler limit, for the same values of $\beta_0$.
+They showed that for a fixed $\beta_0$ the maximum deviation from \gr that is achieved at the mass-shedding limit is considerably larger than in the static case, and the range of central energy densities where scalarization is possible is significantly broadened.
+This can be seen in Fig.~\ref{fig:DEF_NS_RNS}, where sequences of static scalarized \ns{s} are compared to \ns{s} rotating at the Kepler limit for the same values of $\beta_0$.

-There are a number of factors leading to differences with the static case.
-The first, more intuitive, one is that the rotational energy of the star also acts as a source for the scalar field, and thus can change the onset and degree of scalarization.
+There are a number of factors leading to differences from the static case.
+The first, more intuitive one is that the rotational energy of the star also acts as a source for the scalar field, and thus can change the onset and degree of scalarization.
 Meanwhile, the rapidly rotating models tend to be less compact, which can reduce the degree of scalarization.
-The large deviations from \gr compared to the static case, on the other hand, are mainly due to the fact that scalarized stars can sustain much larger angular momentum before reaching the Kepler limit.
-This is a nonlinear effect that could not be normally caught in the slow rotation approximation.
+The large deviations from \gr compared to the static case, conversely, are due mainly to the fact that scalarized stars can sustain much larger angular momentum before reaching the Kepler limit.
+This is a nonlinear effect that could not be normally caught in the slow-rotation approximation.